 Since our intestine is also the center of our body, it plays an essential role in our health.
 While the small intestine already breaks down fats or proteins, soluble fibers pass through this area without any damage.

 It is only in the colon that our intestinal bacteria break them down and munch on them.
-The supposed “ballast material” serves the intestinal flora as food and keeps gut microbes from eating the colon’s lining (4).
+This bulk serves the intestinal flora as food and keeps gut microbes from eating the colon’s lining (4).

 This leads to an increase of intestinal bacteria, which in the end, benefits the intestinal health.
 Insoluble ones are hardly broken down in the intestine.
-They serve, as mentioned, purely for the onward transport of the food, which accelerates the excretions.
+They serve, as mentioned, purely for the onward transport of edibles, which accelerates the excretions.

 4. Prevents colon cancer